MicrosoftDocs/powerapps-docs/powerapps-docs/maker/portals/admin/add-powerbi-report.md

 ---
-title: "Add a Power BI report or dashboard to a web page in a portal | MicrosoftDocs"
+title: Add a Power BI report or dashboard to a web page in portal
-description: "Instructions to add a Power BI report or dashboard to a web page in the portal."
+description: Learn how to add a Power BI report or dashboard to a web page in the portal.
 author: neerajnandwana-msft
 ms.service: powerapps
 ms.topic: conceptual